 Appellate Practice Overview

 Brian's practice spans all phases of the appellate process.
-He regularly represents clients in the U.S. Supreme Court and has played a key role in the briefing and argument of three merits cases in the Court during the past three Terms alone.
-In one of those cases, Kirtsaeng v.
+He regularly represents clients in the U.S. Supreme Court and has played a key role in the successful briefing and argument of three merits cases in the Court during the past three Terms alone.
+In two of those wins, United States v.
+June (2015) and United States v.
+Wong (2015), his team bested the federal government to vindicate rights of individuals injured by government negligence.
+And in Kirtsaeng v.
 John Wiley & Sons, Inc. (2013), his team’s victory helped rescue the estimated $60 billion domestic market of copyrighted goods manufactured abroad from the brink of potential disaster.
 In addition to his work in the U.S. Supreme Court, Brian litigates regularly in the lower appellate courts, and in trial courts when critical motions arise.
 He also provides strategic counseling in the pre-litigation context regarding potential appellate and other legal issues.

 Brian’s practice covers an ever-increasing variety of subjects.
 He has accumulated litigation experience in a wide array of civil and criminal fields, including constitutional law, copyright law, patent law, “white-collar” criminal law, “blue-collar” criminal law, business law, foreign and domestic sovereign immunity law, employment law, arbitration law, immigration law, healthcare law, anti-terrorism/national security law, personal-injury law, and landlord-tenant law--among others.
 Accordingly, Brian works in close collaboration with attorneys throughout the firm’s many practice groups.